erichardson97/airrc_refsets_tutorial/pages/mixcr.rst

 which are distributed with the program.

 MiXCR has many presets and options for specifying how alignment is performed for different library preparation and sequencing methods.
-This tutorial reflects one example, Takara's SMART-seq for BCR with UMIs.
+This tutorial reflects one example - Takara's SMART-seq for BCR with UMIs.

 Installation
 ---------------------------------------------------------